House Call Pet Euthanasia

 When you call Peaceful Partings, we will be available to answer questions and to offer guidance in making the decision to euthanize your pet if you have not already made the decision with your regular veterinarian.
 The decision is a personal one, and we will not make it for you.
 However, we can discuss quality of life issues that may make your decision easier.
 When the decision to euthanize has been made, an appointment will be set.

-A veterinarian and veterinary technician will arrive at your house at the predetermined time.
+A veterinarian and veterinary technician/assistant will arrive at your house at the predetermined time.
 Introductions will be made and a small amount of paperwork must be completed.
 The euthanasia process will be explained, and any questions will be answered.
-Depending on the pet and situation, a sedative may be given by injection.
+Depending on the pet and situation, a sedative or pain med may be given by injection under the skin.
 Then an intravenous catheter may be placed to ease the final injection.
 Peaceful Partings will not rush the family.
 Time will be given to say goodbye before and after the euthanasia is performed.
 The family may decide if they want to be present for the final injection.
 If they are present, they may hold, pet, and talk to the pet during the final injection.
 If there are children in the family, the parents should decide in advance if they want them to be present for any part of the process.
 Arrangements by the family may need to be made in advance to accommodate that decision.
 Peaceful Partings offers a free clay paw print, and hair clippings will be provided if desired.